designstem/projects/tattoo/index.md

 ## Interface design

 Maybe you plan to cover several functions with your Smart Tattoo &ndash; all at once in one small area.
 Then you need to deal with interface design, also called **UID** (user interface design).
-UIDs are created to connect human and machine, so that a person can communicate with a device more easily.
-The aim is to offer functionality to a wide target group without the need to explain how it works.
+UIDs are created to connect humans and machines so that a person can communicate with a device more easily.
+The aim is to offer functionality to a broad target group without the need to explain how it works.

-On a daily basis, you are confronted with interfaces, from digital devices to websites, which &ndash; ideally &ndash; work intuitively. **Usability is key!** If a user cannot understand what he can do, he won't do it.
-In this case, the functionality of your interface is nonexistant.
+Each day you are confronted with interfaces, from digital devices to websites, which &ndash; ideally &ndash; work intuitively. **Usability is key!** If a user cannot understand what he can do, he won't do it.
+In this case, the functionality of your interface is nonexistent.

-For a smart tattoo, it is important to guarantee, that the user will understand how it works quickly.
+For a smart tattoo, it is vital to guarantee that the user will understand how it works quickly.
 So again, it's not just about good looks.

 </section>